telerik/kendo-react-layout/docs/panelbar/index.md

 ## Routing

-THe PanelBar can be easily integrated with the [React Router](https://github.com/reactjs/react-router).
-Find a possible implementation [here](https://github.com/telerik/kendo-react-layout/blob/master/examples/panelbar_routing.jsx).
+You can easily integrate the PanelBar with the [React Router](https://github.com/reactjs/react-router).
+Find a possible implementation [in our examples](https://github.com/telerik/kendo-react-layout/blob/master/examples/panelbar_routing.jsx).

 ## Flux

-The Kendo UI PanelBar for React can be easily integrated with [Flux](https://facebook.github.io/flux/docs/overview.html) implementations like [Redux](https://github.com/reactjs/redux).
-Find an exemplary implementation [here](https://github.com/telerik/kendo-react-layout/blob/master/examples/panelbar_basic.jsx).
+The PanelBar can be easily integrated with [Flux](https://facebook.github.io/flux/docs/overview.html) implementations like [Redux](https://github.com/reactjs/redux).
+Find an exemplary implementation [in our examples](https://github.com/telerik/kendo-react-layout/blob/master/examples/panelbar_basic.jsx).

 ## Suggested Links